Pacificaires - Choir history

 When Gwen retired the reins of the two choirs was given to Jackie Burson.
 Jackie had both choirs for three years and when her dream job, head director at the San Carlos United Methodist Church, was offered, she couldn’t resist and turned over both choirs and another performance class, the Noteables.

 They did a choral exchange with The Fisher Singers from Harrogate, England in 2012.
-They have performed in New York City twice: Once in Lincoln Center in, Avery Fisher Hall in 2012 singing The Messiah; and once at Carnegie Hall in The World Beloved, in 2014, both concerts facilitated by Manhattan Concert Productions with about 200 singers from around the country.
+They have performed in New York City three times.
+Once in Lincoln Center in Avery Fisher Hall in 2012 singing The Messiah; once at Carnegie Hall in The World Beloved, in 2014, and again in Carnegie Hall performing Faure's Requiem in 2018.
+All concerts were facilitated by Manhattan Concert Productions with about 200 singers from around the country.
 It was a wonderful experience to rehearse intensively and then perform large works with world-class conductors in such respected venues.
 In November of 2015, members of the groups traveled to Oahu as the first step in an exchange with the Windward Choral Society Singers.

 Through the years the choir has used many local venues to showcase their music.
 All the way from Pacific Beach Middle School to Sherwood Hall in La Jolla, the performance center at UCSD, Shiley Hall on the USD campus.
 They have sung in churches large and small, community centers and independent living centers.
 It’s hard to estimate how many people have listened to a concert of the Pacificaires and Cedar Center Choruses since 1976.
 The directors, accompanists and singers all just know what a thrill it is to be a part of this great choral experience.